Comprehensive Hand and Elbow Care from CSMO

 Basal joint osteoarthritis or arthritis of the thumb involves deterioration of cartilage at the base of the thumb in the carpometacarpal (CMC) joint.
 Thumb arthritis often causes severe pain, decreases grip strength, and reduces range of motion.
 In a normal thumb joint, cartilage covers the ends of the bones — acting as a cushion and allowing the bones to glide smoothly against each other.
 With thumb arthritis, the cartilage that covers the ends of the bones has deteriorated and its smooth surface roughens.
 Nonsurgical treatment options may include a combination of steroid injections, medication and splints, while severe thumb arthritis may require surgery.

 Conditions affecting the use of your hands can negatively impact even the most basic activities necessary to get through your day.
 Lack of sensation from nerve compression due to carpal tunnel syndrome can cause you to drop a cup of hot coffee, a plate from the cabinet, an ink pen while you’re writing a note.
 Pain at the base of your thumb makes it difficult or impossible to use a kitchen knife, turn a screwdriver, or hold your steering wheel.
-The disruption of such fundamental daily activities negatively affects the quality of almost every aspect of our lives at work and home.
+The disruption of such fundamental daily activities negatively affects the quality of almost every aspect of our lives at work and home – but lessening movement in your hands is not a normal part of aging!

 Fortunately, CSMO’s comprehensive hand care offers relief from this broad range of potential hand problems.
-Our team of Board Certified doctors are here to discuss your particular condition and create a personalized treatment path to help restore normal, pain-free function of your hand and upper extremity.
-When you’re ready, schedule an appointment with Dr. Arnold, Dr. Mastey, or Dr. Smith.
+Our team of hand specialists are here to discuss your particular condition and develop a personalized treatment plan to help restore normal, pain-free function in your hands, wrists and upper extremities.
+Talk with our hand specialists Dr. Arnold, Dr. Mastey, or Dr. Smith about how you can improve your quality of life.

 x